Jean Grey: Other versions

-As a fictional character in the Marvel Universe, Jean Grey appears in various alternate plot lines and fictional universes.

 Time-displaced incarnation

 All-New X-Men

 In All-New X-Men, present-day Beast goes to the past and brings a younger version of Jean to the present day along with the other original X-Men in hopes of helping the present-day Cyclops to see how far he's fallen.
 This version has experienced a surge in her abilities due to the trauma of being brought to the future.
 The time travel also caused her suppressed telepathic powers to awaken much earlier in her life than they were supposed to.
 She also has a habit of reading people's minds without their permission, to the great frustration of her team.
 During the Battle of the Atom crossover, a future version of this Jean Grey, who had never returned to the past and whose powers had grown beyond her control, would return to the present as Xorn, a member of the future Brotherhood of Mutants.
 Xorn perished during the battle, but in the process the X-Men also found out that there is something preventing the All-New X-Men from returning to the past.
 During this timeline, she reads the mind of current Beast, who regrets never admitting his feelings for her, so confronts younger Beast and gives him a kiss, which creates problems with the younger Cyclops.
 She and her team also leave the Jean Grey School for mutants and go to Cyclops's school, where she forms a reluctant friendship with Emma Frost as she trains her psychic abilities.